DevanshRajani25/dynamic-web-scrapper/README.md

 - **ChromeDriver**

 ## 📂 Output
-All scraped product data is stored in:
+All scraped product data is stored in JSON file in formated manner.